solids4foam/pythonPal4foam/README.md

 ### What is this? ###

-This repository contains OpenFOAM code and tutorials that show how to use Python interpreters to interact with OpenFOAM via pythonPal. pythonPal offers Python support and interoperability between the C++/Python data based on the pybind11 library [1].
+This repository contains OpenFOAM code and tutorials that show how to use Python interpreters to interact with OpenFOAM via pythonPal4foam (aka pythonPal), as presented by Rodriguez and Cardiff [1]. pythonPal offers Python support and interoperability between the C++/Python data based on the pybind11 library [2].
 The code in this repository is based on OpenFOAM-9, however, as noted below, the procedures are expected to compile with similar versions and forks of OpenFOAM.

 ### How do I get set up? ###